Free Event Ticketing Platforms Compared (2026)

 Meetup

-Free for: Attendees (organizers pay a subscription) Organizer cost: $12.50-$23/month depending on plan What you get:
+Free for: Attendees (organizers pay a subscription) Organizer cost: See Meetup’s current subscription pricing What you get:

 • Community building features